lczech/genesis/README.md

 genesis
 =======

-A framework for phylogenetic placement data.
+A framework for working with phylogenetic data.

 Introduction
 ------------